Learn how to use A versus AN in English.

 13. We use a/an for jobs, etc.

-She is a student.
+She is a cashier in a bank.

 Note : The indefinite articles are not used before plural nouns, proper nouns, abstract nouns, uncountable and material nouns.